microsoft/Nonprofits/ProductsAndServices/ActivisimAndAwareness/SocialListening/KeywordSentimentAnalysis/Microsoft-NewsTemplate/README.md

 ### How to Install

 Before diving into the components of the solution, we will go through how to set things up.
-To get started with the solution, navigate to the [Bing News template page]( https://powerbi.microsoft.com/en-us/solution-templates/bing-news/) and click **Install Now**.
+To get started with the solution, navigate to the [Bing News template page]( https://github.com/Microsoft/Nonprofits/tree/master/ProductsAndServices/ActivisimAndAwareness/SocialListening/KeywordSentimentAnalysis/Microsoft-NewsTemplate) and click **Deploy to Azure**.

 **Getting Started:** Starting page introducing the template and explaining the architecture.